 The Patriot Post® · Is Global Warming Causing More Snow and Less Snow at the Same Time?

-While many of us laughed at such things then because of the absurdity of it, we find that the same kind of strategy is being used by AGW propagandists that seek to claim every idea they have as the correct one.
+While many of us laughed at such things then because of the absurdity of it, we find that the same kind of strategy is being used by AGW propagandists who seek to claim every idea they have is the correct one.

-So in this piece, I will examine a recent claim that climate change is causing extremes that rational people know is not a sign it’s getting warmer (such as bigger snowstorms – snow is a sign it’s cold).
-Irrational people are the ones that will claim the opposite answer of what they said before was right, because they will use any answer to justify their ideas.
+In this piece I will examine a recent claim that climate change is causing extremes that rational people know is not a sign it’s getting warmer (such as bigger snowstorms – snow is a sign it’s cold).
+Irrational people are the ones who will claim the opposite answer of what they said before was right, because they will use any answer to justify their ideas.

-In a second piece later I will explain how a cooling situation in the tropical Pacific leads to drought and heat in the US.
-The downturn in global temperatures that has started with the cooling Pacific means it cools globally, but the initial result, like the 1950s, is a warmer US – again opposite of the AGW spin.
+In a second piece later on I will explain how a cooling situation in the tropical Pacific leads to drought and heat in the U.S. The downturn in global temperatures that has started with the cooling Pacific means it cools globally, but the initial result, like in the 1950s, is a warmer U.S. – opposite of the alarmist spin.

-Now keep in mind, the argument when it’s not snowing is that it’s getting warmer.
-But their argument when it does snow, is also because it’s getting warmer.
-So no matter what happens, the AGW crowd blames a warming climate.
-Wouldn’t you love to have a class, where no matter what answer you put down on a test, you get to say it’s correct?
+Now keep in mind, the Climate Ambulance Chaser argument when it’s not snowing is that it’s getting warmer.
+But their argument when it does snow is also that it’s getting warmer.
+So no matter what happens, Climate Ambulance Chasers blame a warming climate.
+Wouldn’t you love to have a class where no matter what answer you put down on a test, you get to say it’s correct?

-But my partner at Weatherbell.com Joe D'Aleo puts it this way:
+My partner at Weatherbell.com, Joe D'Aleo, put it this way:

 "Snow has a negative feedback on temperatures.
-It cools the air, lowers the thicknesses/heights, and often shifts the jet stream and storm track so as the favor more snow.”
+It cools the air, lowers the thicknesses/heights, and often shifts the jet stream and storm track so as to favor more snow.”

-Extrapolating the AGW crowd’s logic on more snow, one can see that if ice floes make it into the Gulf of Mexico one of these winters, it will also be because it’s getting warmer.
+Extrapolating the Climate Ambulance Chasers’ logic on more snow, one can see that if ice makes it into the Gulf of Mexico one of these winters, it will also be because it’s getting warmer.